muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 surrounded by quotation marks, a non-empty **Text** of the same characters.

-The meaning of `<ord_nq_text>` is different; it denotes a **Text** of exactly 1 character whose codepoint number it denotes in base 10.
+The meaning of `<ord_nq_text>` is different; it denotes a **Text** of exactly 1 character whose codepoint number it denotes.

 Given that **Text** values or syntax serve double duty for not only regular user data but also for attribute names of tuples or other kinds of